 Students of all ages (8-18) and skill levels – from the beginner to pre-professionals – are welcome and encouraged to attend.

 Vocal Performance Camp Overview:

 This program includes: daily musical theatre & opera scene rehearsals; small group and break-out sessions focused on vocal health, singing technique, music theory, and aural development; musical theater history lessons from opera to Broadway; staging/blocking sessions; group vocal and acting lessons; physical and concentration-based exercises (to teach the singer both technique and self-awareness); set design and creation; optional private voice lessons; and more.
 Advanced singers may be awarded opportunities to perform in student recitals.
 The festival concludes with a Grand Finale concert, allowing all campers to showcase their prepared scenes.

-Although no audition is required for acceptance, singers interested in solo performance must upload required audition materials.
+Although no audition is required for acceptance, singers interested in major roles must upload required audition materials.
 Soloists will be sent music selections two to three weeks prior to the start of the Festival and are expected to arrive prepared.
 See audition requirements below for details.

 All participants will meet each day on the Main Stage for group rehearsals.
 Small group sessions will break-off during this time to allow campers to receive more personalized guidance.
 These sessions will focus on vocal health and singing approaches, music theory and aural development, acting and movement methods for the stage, costuming and make-up techniques, as well as set design and creation.